Andrew-Gan/andrew-gan.github.io/_pages/about.md

 As of Summer 2025, I am looking for a research internship for the fall or spring semester.

 ## Bio
-Born and raised in Malaysia, I attended Taylor's University and enrolled into the American Degree Transfer Program (ADP).
-After two years, I transferred my credits to Purdue University and graduated with a BSc. in Computer Engineering in 2020.
-After a brief period in the industry, I went to graduate school and received a MSc. in Electrical and Computer Engineering in 2024 from Purdue before continuing on to PhD candidacy.
+I attended Taylor's University, Malaysia and enrolled into the American Degree Transfer Program (ADP) for two years, afterwhich I transferred to Purdue University and graduated with a BSc. in Computer Engineering in 2020.
+After a brief period in the industry, I went to graduate school at Purdue and received a MSc. in Electrical and Computer Engineering in 2024 before continuing on to PhD candidacy.
+My intent is to enter the industry.

 ## Hobbies
 swing dance, cooking, cycling, reading literature, learning a language